Youth Leadership Program

 – Assessing learning,

-– Learning to learn - Enabler of Learning Communities Enable teachers to develop self-sustaining learning groups by shifting mindsets to see problems as opportunities, influence
+• Enabler of Learning Communities Enable teachers to develop self-sustaining learning groups by shifting mindsets to see problems as opportunities, influence

 good practices & find multiple solutions, learn & support each other through problem-solving strategies, and class observation.